View INSTANT Quotes

 What is whole life insurance policy?

-In addition to providing a set amount of insurance coverage for your “whole life” and as long as you pay premiums, whole life policies accumulate cash value from part of the premium being invested.
+In addition to providing a set amount of insurance coverage for your ‘whole life’ and as long as you pay premiums, whole life policies accumulate cash value from part of the premium being invested.
 The policy owner is able to access that cash value as the funds grow.

 Is whole life insurance good for everyone?

 Whole life plans are a great option for some applicants, but everyone is different and has different life insurance needs.
 It’s important that you find a plan that fits in your budget and meets your preferences.
 The bottom line is that you should explore your options.
-Independent life insurance agents like Ogletree Financial have your best interest in mind.